rodriguezmatid/Web3-library/README.md

 Script with some commands of the Web3 Library.

-Built using Web3 and Python.1
+Built using Web3 and Python.

 ## Authors 👦